-The Company is party to employment agreements with each of our named executive officers.
-The employment agreements with Messrs.
-McAlmont, Shaw and Ribeiro were effective January 1, 2011 upon the expiration of their prior employment agreements.
-The employment agreement with Ms. Jameson was entered into on November 1, 2011.
-Each of these agreements will expire on December 31, 2012.

-These agreements are described below under "Employment Agreements."
+The Company entered into employment agreements with each of our named executive officers that became effective on January 1, 2013, upon the expiration of their prior employment agreements.
+Each of these agreements will expire on December 31, 2014.
+The agreements are described below under "Employment Agreements."